As business owners, we want to have a very high probability of success when creating and launching a new product or service.

 Many business owners fool themselves into thinking that if their product is excellent, the market will buy.

 While “build it and they will come” makes a great movie plot, it’s a terrible business strategy.
 One which comes with a high degree of failure.
+You need a plan.

 History is littered with technically excellent products that failed.
 A few examples include Betamax, The Newton and LaserDisc to name just a few.